wp-plugins/gravity-forms-salesforce/readme.txt

 `add_filter( 'gf_salesforce_soap_is_available', '__return_true');`

+= Checkboxes aren't being passing to Salesforce =
+Make the value of checkboxes `1` in Gravity Forms.
+[See how to do that here](https://github.com/katzwebservices/Gravity-Forms-Salesforce/issues/99).

 = What's the license for this plugin? =
 This plugin is released under a GPL license.

 == Changelog ==

+= 3.0.6.2 (September 5, 2014) =
+* Fixed: Issue saving Web-to-Lead settings for Gravity Forms 1.8.10 or higher.
+Thanks, [@twiginteractive](https://github.com/twiginteractive)
+* Fixed: An issue with the OAuth library clashing if the same library is used elsewhere.
+Thanks, [@JasonTheAdams](https://github.com/JasonTheAdams)
+* Confirmed compatibility with WordPress 4.0

 = 3.0.6.1 (August 18, 2014) =
 * If you haven't read the 3.0.5 notes, please do so!